 The Just Society: Liberal 1968 to mid 90s

-Under Pierre Trudeau (1), the mission of a progressive social policy evolved into the goal of creating a “Just Society“ (2).
-In 1968, Trudeau used the phrase “Just Society” as his campaign slogan.
+Under Pierre Trudeau (1), the mission of a progressive social policy evolved into the goal of creating a “just society“ (2).
+In 1968, Trudeau used the phrase as his campaign slogan.
 These are the origins of what was to become known as social economy in Canada, a Liberal movement that Pierre Trudeau would become known for.
 Programs that were initially intended to help our Indigenous People were instead abused by both government elitist and corporations to implement their incremental approach towards their UN Global Compact Agenda 2030.
-The Just Society was not just at all, but rather a scheme designed by the global elite to sell off Canada’s resources, its people, and flood the country with unskilled cheap labour.
+The just society was not just at all, but rather a scheme designed by the global elite to sell off Canada’s resources, its people, and flood the country with unskilled cheap labour.

 The Social Economy: Liberals 1997 to 2007

 In 1997, the Liberal Jean Chrétien government proposed policy changes governing the social economy and by 1999, Paul Martin’s government had implemented these policies through Human Resources and Skills Development Canada (HRSDC) (3).
 Social economy was introduced into government policy through what was called “Sector Council Programs” consisting primarily of corporations armed with their own agenda and capable of influencing government policy.
 A 2005 HRSDC report (3) states that “the program remains focused on working towards the achievement of four broad, long-range objectives: Increased industry learning and skills development, more informed and responsive learning to industry needs, enhanced ability to recruit, retain and address human resources needs, [and] reduced barriers to labour mobility.”